winitzki/scall/README.md

 - [x] GitHub Actions are used to test across JDK 8, 11, 17 and Scala 2.13.11 and 3.3.1.

-- [ ] Import resolution code is in progress.
-Basic import resolution is implemented (files, environment variables, and URLs).
+- [x] Import resolution code is fully implemented, all tests pass.

 ## Special features in the Scala implementation of Dhall